siddharthgautam/sid/README.md

 ???//?????

-why is siddy so angry?
+why is siddy so angry, is because of you.

-angry old man
+you do not even explains me anything.